 We remain optimistic that development activity will continue in Happy Valley over the five years of this projection.
 Revenue for planning and engineering remains moderate overall with a steady upward trend.
-Baring a significant economic downturn, we believe some of the years in this projection will see high levels of building fees as there are currently many available residential lots.
-However, it is difficult to pinpoint when this will happen, so we are showing steady building fees that match moderate 5-year spans from the past.
+Baring a significant economic downturn, we believe some of the years in this projection will see high levels of building fees as a number of subdivisions become available.
+However, it is difficult to pinpoint when this will happen, so we are showing steady increasing building fees that match moderate 5-year spans from the past.